shivivats/Kind-Companion/README.md

 # Kind-Companion
-An app focusing on mental well-being.
+An android app focusing on mental well-being.

 The app was made to help people deal with anxiety.
 It was developed over a course of 3 months as part of my internship for my Masters Game Studies and Engineering course.